AbsPyramid: Benchmarking the Abstraction Ability of Language Models with a Unified Entailment Graph: Related Work

 \section{Related Work}

-While the NLP community has studied various abilities of LLMs~\cite{wei2022emergent,chowdhery2022palm,ouyang2022training,chung2022scaling,zhou2022least}, the abstraction ability of language models remains insufficiently studied.
-Unlike existing works that focus on entity-level abstraction~\cite{van2009deriving,song2011short,song2015open,gong2016representing}, our research delves into event-level abstraction with only a few works investigating some restricted aspects:
+While the NLP community has studied various abilities of LLMs~\cite{wei2022emergent,chowdhery2022palm,ouyang2022training,chung2022scaling,zhou2022least}, the abstraction ability of LLMs remains insufficiently studied.
+Unlike existing works that focus on entity-level abstraction~\cite{clark2000exploiting,van2009deriving,song2011short,song2015open,gong2016representing}, our research delves into event-level abstraction with only a few works investigating some restricted aspects:

 \paragraph{Verb Entailment Graph:} \citet{berant2011global} first proposed the task of entailment graph construction of verbs.
 Following their work, various methods have been proposed to build better verb entailment graphs~\cite{hosseini2018learning,hosseini2019duality,hosseini2021open,guillou2020incorporating,chen2022entailment,tianyi2022cross,mckenna2021multivalent,mckenna2023smoothing}.
 Nonetheless, those works consider verbs as binary relations with two arguments from a small set of entity types (e.g., 49 types in FIGER~\cite{hosseini2018learning}), distorting the original semantics.